GarikDog/autobake_tools/README.md

 6. Push the ***Bake and Show Image*** button
 7. Wait...
 And That's All!
 You may save the Bake result Normal Map in Image Window that appeared

-You can look at this gif again:
+You can look at this gif:

 ![](https://github.com/GarikDog/autobake_tools/blob/main/images/baking_bevel.gif)